htdebeer/pandocomatic/index.md

 2.  *Global* paths start with a `/`.
 These paths are resolved as is.
 On the Windows operating system, a *global* path starts with a letter followed by a colon and a backslash, for example `C:\`.
-Note that backslashes might need escaping, like `.\\`.
+Note that backslashes might need escaping, like `C:\\`.

 3. Paths *relative* to the *pandocomatic data directory* do not start with a `./` nor a `/`.
 These paths are resolved by prepending the path to the *pandocomatic data directory*.
 These come in handy for defining general usable *external pandocomatic templates*.

-    *Note.* For filters, the path is first checked against the `PATH`.
+    *Note.* For filters, processors, and start-up or clean-up scripts, the path is first checked against the `PATH`.
 If pandocomatic finds an executable matching the path, it will resolve that executable instead.

 #### Template properties